slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-1.md

 # <a name="Introduction"></a>
 ### Introduction
 In the <strong>[multi-part series][Meditating-with-microprocessors]</strong> titled <strong>[Meditating-with-microprocessors][Meditating-with-microprocessors]</strong>, I demonstrate the use of <strong>Artificial Intelligence</strong> to tune <strong>microprocessors</strong> for <strong>Ultra-Low-Latency</strong> and <strong>Realtime</strong> loads.
-The techniques, in general, can be extended to other components of a computer system like the storage devices, memory etc. However, the article series and my work is currently restricted to <strong>Intel microprocessors only</strong>. <strong>In future</strong>, we may extend this to other hardware components of a computer system.
-This is a very <strong>specialized</strong> and <strong>intense</strong> field and hence I intend to break it down using first principles approach into simpler pieces of technology that are easy to understand.
+The techniques, in general, can be extended to other components of a computer system like storage devices, memory, etc. However, the article series and my work is currently restricted to <strong>Intel microprocessors only</strong>. <strong>In future</strong>, we may extend this to other hardware components of a computer system.
+This is a very <strong>specialized</strong> and <strong>intense</strong> field and hence I intend to break it down using the first-principles approach into simpler pieces of technology that are easy to understand.
 There are 5 parts to the series, <strong>[Meditating with Microprocessors: An essentially simple idea(part-1)][Meditating-with-microprocessors Part-1]</strong> , <strong>[A crashcourse in Microarchitecture and Linux CPUIDLE interface(part-2)][Meditating-with-microprocessors Part-2]</strong>, <strong>[Trading off power for UltraLowLatency (part-3) (part-3)][Meditating-with-microprocessors Part-3]</strong> , <strong>[Artificial Intelligence guided Predictive MicroProcessor tuning (part-4)][Meditating-with-microprocessors Part-4]</strong>, <strong>[Appendix:Tools of the trade (part-5)][Meditating-with-microprocessors Part-5]</strong>. <strong>In the balance then, this is a documentation of my journey navigating these utterly specialized fields ( microarchitecture and Artificial Intelligence ), how to marry them together, the issues I faced, the respective solutions, what (how much) are the benefits if any, and what to have in the toolbox.<strong>

 # <a name="Meditation and microprocessors: An extremely simple idea"></a>
 #### Meditation and microprocessors: An extremely simple idea
 The idea is so simple, it is actually ridiculous.
 Also, it pays to know of an analogy to compare it to just in case the technology sounds complicated.
 In our daily lives, we go through cycles of work time and relaxation ( I’ll call it meditation, you may call it meditation or sleep ).
 The work time is our livelihood, pays our bills but also stresses us out.
 The meditation time is the recuperation time.
 It helps us stay sane.

 As it turns out, microprocessors, for lack of a better phrase, have a similar sleeping pattern.
 In fact, modern microprocessors have a very sophisticated sleeping pattern.
-When they have work to do (execute instructions) they are in waking state (duh) getting vital work done but expending much energy.
+When they have work to do (execute instructions) they are in a waking state (duh) getting vital work done but expending much energy.
 On the other hand, when there is a lack of work (no instructions to be executed) they spiral into deeper and deeper sleeping states with the intention of saving power and conserving energy.
 The catch is that the deeper they go into sleep states, the more is the time they take to come back to full awareness to execute instructions again.

 # <a name="MicroProcessor C-states"></a>
 #### MicroProcessor C-states